ammarahm-ed/react-native-mmkv-storage/docs/asyncapi.md

 # Async API

-A promise or `async/await` based api is available.
-When the application loads, your first call to get/set data should be asynchronous because we will init the database in the first call.
+A promise or `async/await` api is available.

+If you are on <=0.5.3, when the application loads, your first call to get/set data should be asynchronous because we will init the database in the first call.

 First we create a default MMKV Instance